Fiserv/AccessOne/docs/getting-started/setup-tenant/setup-tenant.md

 An example Github repoistory has already been prepared for you to clone.

-Head to [Sample tenant repo](https://github.com/fiserv/sample-tenant) and create a new repoisotry based on this by using the 'New' button.
+Head to [Sample tenant repo](https://github.com/fiserv/sample-tenant) and create a new repoisotry based along this by using the 'New' button.

+Tenant can build their own tenant server code by following our guidelines.
+Please refer to this document before moving on the process  [Code Tenant](?path=docs/getting-started/code-a-tenant/code-tenant.md)

 Your repo name should match your product name.